 - In racing, for Thoroughbred stallions only, a race record of the stallion may be accepted in lieu of another performance alternative if deemed of sufficient quality by the AHS and the HV.

 Maintaining Approved Status

 Once the performance test is passed, a stallion’s eligibility to produce AHS-registrable foals is verified yearly based on an assessment of his foals and the annual payment of fees and dues.
-The Central Office must receive correctly completed Stallion Certificates of Service and the annual Stallion Service Report by the specified deadline.
+The AHS office must receive a correctly completed annual Stallion Service Report by the specified deadline.
 Foals sired by stallions whose owners fail to comply with these requirements are ineligible for registration.
-It is the mare owner’s responsibility to verify a stallion’s status.
-The Central Office should be contacted if there is any question regarding a stallion’s status.